dadler6/pilot-tests-mi-chatbot/README.md

 # High/Low Quality Conversations

-We used the dataset in the following paper to train an LLM classifier that detects whether conversations between our chatbot and simulated a simulated user is "high" versus "low" quality:
+We used the dataset in the following paper to train an LLM classifier that detects whether conversations between our chatbot and simulated a simulated user were "high" versus "low" quality:

 ```
 Pérez-Rosas, V. et al. Analyzing the Quality of Counseling Conversations: the Tell-Tale Signs of High-quality Counseling. in Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018) (eds Calzolari, N. et al.) (European Language Resources Association (ELRA), Miyazaki, Japan, 2018).